AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/ess-coupon-code-analysis.md

 ## Building Reports

 * **New Reports:**
-  * If you haven't already, check out [this video][1] about using the Visual Report Builder to build charts, tables, and scalar values.
+  * If you have not already, check out [this video][1] about using the Visual Report Builder to build charts, tables, and scalar values.
   * Note on **Time Period**: The time period for each report is listed as "All-time".
 Please feel free to alter this to suit your analysis needs.
 We recommend all reports on this dashboard cover the same time period, such as "All time", "Year-to-date", or "Last 365 days".

 * **Orders with coupons**